ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_instance_with_bindle.md

 BioNimbus uses OpenStack and the Vagrant OpenStack plugin is quite stable however the PDC 1.1 environment is in flux.
 You can launch VM clusters or single nodes.

+You can create a launcher host with nova commands directly:

+    # find the image
+    nova image-list
+    # find the flavor of machine
+    nova flavor-list
+    # now combine this info and boot a launcher
+    nova boot --image 06e01852-489e-4ae5-aba7-d62de3c3cffd --flavor m1.xlarge --key-name brian-pdc-3

 When you launch the cluster you need to do the following differently from the examples above:

     # install the OpenStack vagrant plugin